Top Party Schools Pay Off

 Whoever said it doesn't pay to play was clearly mistaken.

 Whoever said it doesn’t pay to play was clearly mistaken.
-Apparently, the partier-to-impressive-post-grad-career combo is still on the menu for these schools, where students get the best of both worlds.
+Apparently, the work-and-play combo is still on the menu for these schools, where students get the best of both worlds.

 So, what’s the key element in finding these hot spots?

 It all started as most great discoveries do: by following the money trail.
 Payscale.com, an online salary database, calculated and ranked the colleges 20-year return on investment (ROI) by school type, Top Party Colleges.

 You can learn more about Payscale’s methodology here.

 These ten schools ranked offer the high ROI found by PayScale combined with the honor of being deemed one of the 20 top party colleges by The Princeton Review.

 The key component to point out, however, is that the schools with the best bashes and brains usually have strong programs in profitable fields.

 Here is the list of Payscale’s top ten ranked party schools with the best return on investment (ROI), combining a university’s in- and out-of-state ROI, when applicable.

 Top Party Schools Rank: 13th

 We highly doubt the school’s proclaimed goal, “combining challenging academics with robust social experiences to prepare our students for life,” was referring to being included within the nation’s top party schools.